Borgor-Chefs/CompTIA-Notes/operating systems/Windows/Tools/Windows Defender Firewall.md

-Tags: [#os #windows #networking]
+---
+tags:
+  - os
+  - windows
+  - networking
+---

 # Windows Defender Firewall

 This is the built-in firewall for Windows and comes shipped with every single [[Windows Editions|edition]].
 You can disable this firewall manually by opening [[Control Panel|control panel]] and clicking the "Windows Defender Firewall" applet.

-Just like [[Windows Network Technologies#Network Privacy|network profiles]], Windows Defender has a public and private option for networks where you can automatically enable/disable the firewall when connected to a public or private network.
+Just like [[Windows Network TechnologiesNetwork
+  - Privacy|network profiles]], Windows Defender has a public and private option for networks where you can automatically enable/disable the firewall when connected to a public or private network.

 >Disabling Windows Defender Firewall requires elevated permissions.